bigsir24/simple-health-indicator/README.md

 # Simple Health Indicator
 > [!NOTE]
+>
-> This mod is client-side, it should not be installed on the server.
+> This mod is mainly client-side, but it can optionally be installed on servers to send more accurate information to clients.

 Displays a health indicator above mobs.